-Nearly 90 percent of Americans now has health insurance, thanks to the Affordable Care Act (ACA) and to a steep drop in the unemployment rate, yet even those with insurance are foregoing medical care because they can't afford the costs.
+Nearly 90 percent of Americans now has health insurance, thanks to the Affordable Care Act (ACA) and to a low unemployment rate.
+However, even those with insurance are foregoing medical care because they can't afford the costs.

 Political leaders haven't reined in exorbitant prices or price gouging by drug companies, hospitals or other health entities, but have instead left consumers footing more of the costs, says Simpler.